 Fit & Sizing

-The neoprene and spandex materials of the Huarache offer a snug, comfortable fit.
-Available in standard width, this shoe offers a nice fit for those users with standard measurements.
-The men's and women's Nike Air Huarache shoes run true to size.
-For those who need superior comfort in the heel, the huge external heel counter should be a vital part of the shoe.
+The neoprene and spandex materials of the low-top Nike Air Huarache offer a snug and comfortable fit.
+Available in medium width, this shoe provides a pleasurable fit for users with standard foot measurements.

-For a shoe of this kind, basically everything is a notable feature.
+For a shoe of this kind, basically, everything is a noteworthy feature.
 It starts with the rather obvious heel counter that is quite the topic among Huarache loyalists.
 The heel stands out because of the support it gives to runners and sneaker people.
 Because of its size, it is easily a very prominent feature in this shoe.
 The heel has been used as a platform in bringing out the best colors and style of this shoe.

-Although not as obvious as the external heel counter, the inner sock design of this shoe is just as impressive.
-This is so impressive that it remains to be a key part of the shoe’s design since it was first introduced to the sneaker world.
-Adding to this amazing feat the fact that most variations taking the Huarache name still carry this technology.
+Although not as evident as the external heel counter, the inner sock design of this shoe is just as impressive.
+This feature is so remarkable that it remains to be a key part of the shoe’s design since it was first introduced to the sneaker world.
+Adding to this amazing feature is the fact that most variations carrying the Huarache name still carry this technology.

 - Michael Johnson, an Olympic gold medalist, endorsed the Nike Air Huarache in commercials.